chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 2. The left side of the window contains the list of environments.
 Select an environment from the list.

-3. The right section of the window will show the current run list of the selected environment.
+3. The right side of the window will show the run list for the selected environment.

-4. Select the run list you want for the specific environment and select **Create**.
+4. Select the run list for a specific environment.

-The popup window looks like as shown below:
+5. Select **Create**.

+This opens a pop-up window similar to:

 {{< figure src="/images/automate/edit-run-list.png" alt="Edit Run List">}}

-Chef Infra allows you to edit the run list of a node using a shortcut.
-Select the option **Edit Run List** from the ellipses icon of the specific node in the node list.
-Selecting the option will open the same popup window which can be used to edit the run list of a node.
+You can find the editing window directly by selecting **Edit Run List** from the options list ( {{< fontawesome class="fas fa-ellipsis-h" >}}) of a specific node in the node list.
+Selecting the option opens a pop-up for editing the run list.

 #### Manage Tags

 Chef Infra allows you to manage tags of the environment.
-You can add or remove multiple tags by:
+You can add or remove multiple tags in two ways:

-- Selecting the node and add the tags from the text bar below the dropdown menu of environment.
+1. Selecting the node and add the tags from the text bar below the dropdown menu of environments.

-- Selecting **Manage Tags** from the options list ( {{< fontawesome class="fas fa-ellipsis-h" >}}) of a specific node.
+2. Selecting **Manage Tags** from the options list ( {{< fontawesome class="fas fa-ellipsis-h" >}}) of a specific node.
 Add and remove tags in tag editor and select **Update Tags** to save your changes.

 {{< figure src="/images/automate/manage-tags-from-ellipses-icon.png" alt="Manage Tags">}}